MicrosoftDocs/dataexplorer-docs/data-explorer/excel.md

     The query is saved as an Excel workbook in the Downloads folder.

 1. Open the downloaded workbook to view your data.
-Enable Editing and enable Content if requested in the top ribbon.
+Enable editing and enable content if requested in the top ribbon.

 ### [Start from Excel](#tab/excel)